Call ADT

 Configuring Ground Zones on our ADT Outdoor Camera

 The good news is that ADT now partners with Google Nest to offer customers some of the best cameras in the industry.
-So below I’ll highlight the Nest Cams best/worst features and specs (because again, ADT’s cameras aren’t worth the $250).
+So below we’ll highlight the Nest Cams best/worst features and specs (because again, ADT’s cameras aren’t worth the $250).
 If you get cameras from ADT, do yourself a favor and get the Google Nest Cams.
-I recommend two outdoor cameras and one indoor camera for most medium-sized homes.
+We recommend two outdoor cameras and one indoor camera for most medium-sized homes.

 Best and Worst Features: We tested the Google Nest Cams ourselves.
 You can read all about these AI-powered cameras in our Google Nest Cam Review.
 Our favorite features were the Familiar Faces feature (AI facial recognition), custom alerts, smart home automation routines, and the clear 1080p HD resolution with HDR (high dynamic range).
 Essentially, it keeps lighting balanced through algorithms so you get a clear image no matter what.